xremap/xremap/README.md

 While Xremap uses `evdev` and `uinput` for key remapping, which is a lower layer than X11 and Wayland, Xremap also uses X11 or Wayland compositor-specific protocols to support `application` config.
-If you use this feature, make sure you have an appropriate binary, and follow one of the following options to make it work.
+If you use this feature, make sure you use the appropriate binary for your platform, and follow one of the following options to make it work.

 <details>